 - Edward Gallier

-So by improving employee retention, Jurys Inn has been able to reduce recruitment expenditure and streamline training costs.
-Consequently, this is working to enhance company culture, buildstrong teams and improve service delivery.
+So by improving staff retention, Jurys Inn has been able to reduce recruitment expenditure and streamline training costs.
+Consequently, this is working to enhance company culture, build strong teams and improve service delivery.

 The employee feedback from the outset about the 'look and feel' of the system has been very impressive - they have been engaged by the content and its user-friendliness.
 These are important criteria for us as a business. – HR Director, Jennifer Lee